NYC prosecutors intend to bring new sexual assault charges against Harvey Weinstein ahead of retrial

 But when pressed by the judge, Blumberg said prosecutors have not yet brought their findings to a grand jury.
 She also said she could not provide the court a timeline for when their investigation will be complete.

-“The People are still investigating in a trauma-informed matter,” she said.
+“The People are still investigating in a trauma-informed manner,” she said.
 “That is an ongoing process.”

 Weinstein’s lawyer Arthur Aidala, with his client sitting next to him in a wheelchair, suggested the investigation was simply a delay tactic from prosecutors, saying something similar happened ahead of the initial rape trial.